 Thank you to Aunt Nellie’s for sponsoring this post!
-I am happy for the opportunity to share brands that I believe in with my readers, and I hope you enjoy my recipe.
+I am happy for the opportunity to share brands that I believe in with my readers, and I hope you enjoy my recipe for Pickled Beet Hummus White Bean Dip with Za’atar, Feta, and Mint.
 As always, opinions stated are my own.

 Bright and tangy, this well-balanced Pickled Beet Hummus White Bean Dip with Za’atar, Feta, and Mint is as pretty as it is delicious.

 In this Pickled Beet Hummus White Bean Dip with Za’atar, Feta, and Mint, the natural sweetness and earthy flavor of beets is brightened with fresh lemon juice and garlic.
 Cannellini beans provide a great canvas/backdrop flavor.
 Tahini, a traditional hummus ingredient, adds creamy texture and subtle bitter nuttiness to balance out the sweetness of beets.
 And za’atar adds complexity.

 The beauty of this recipe is that it comes together for a lovely melding of flavors and it whips up in 10 minutes!

 My recipe for Pickled Beet Hummus White Bean Dip with Za’atar, Feta, and Mint is a wonderful recipe to have up your sleeve for summer entertaining.
 Its stunning pink color is impressive with minimal effort, and it packs beautifully to take on a picnic.
 You can even liven up your brown bag lunch routine with this!

 There’s absolutely no need to buy store-bought hummus when you discover just how easy it is to make at home.
 To make hummus, I simply add all ingredients to a food processor or blender and process until smooth and creamy.
 It couldn’t be any easier.